andresaftari/andresaftari/README.md

 <br />

 #### Hi and welcome,
-Name is Prasidya Pramadresana Saftari, but just call me Andre or Andzz.
+Name is Prasidya Pramadresana Saftari, but just call me Andre or Andzzz.
 Interested in native & Flutter mobile development, and programming algorithm analyst.
 <br />